Formula One coverage on ITV: 1997–2008

 ITV Sport's logo, which was used in F1 broadcasts from 2006-2008.

 When the BBC lost their rights to broadcast Formula One in late 1995, ITV gained the coverage for 1997.
 The deal worth £60 million was negotiated by FOM president Bernie Ecclestone.
 ITV chose to bid for the rights due to constantly being beaten at weekends while the Grand Prix coverage was on.

 ITV's first broadcast was at the 1997 Australian Grand Prix and was hosted by Jim Rosenthal along with Simon Taylor and Tony Jardine as expert analysts and Murray Walker and Martin Brundle as the commentators.
 The pitlane reporters James Allen and Louise Goodman stayed on for the whole of ITV's coverage over 11 years.
 ITV had set about focusing their efforts into more in-depth pre- and post-race analysis, better camera angles and conducting more interviews.
 Rosenthal, Taylor and Jardine all presented from a studio with a view of the paddock and the studio was transported to all the races.
 One feature for 1997 was known as 'Inside F1' where a driver would demonstrate a certain piece of equipment on a Formula One car and would summarise what operations the equipment performed along with its effects.
 There was also a track guide using a computer simulation provided by Psygnosis also for 1997.
-The post-race qualifying and race coverage was mainly a discussion between the presenter and the experts going over the key facts of what occurred.
+Taylor was primarily hired as a technical analyst during 1997 and was also widely considered to be ITV's main backup for lead commentator in case Walker became ill or unavailable but this would only last one season on ITV's F1 coverage leaving it at the end of 1997 allegedly unhappy over the broadcasters desire to cut down technical analysis segments in order to appeal to a broader audience and to allow for more advertising breaks.The post-race qualifying and race coverage was mainly a discussion between the presenter and the experts going over the key facts of what occurred.
 In the same year, Simon Taylor was left unable to broadcast live after feeling seasick during the Monaco Grand Prix when the team were presenting on a yacht that kept moving around.
 Sometimes the presenters hosted from the ITV studios for the Asian races due to costs of travelling.